Vyttila: Places of worship

-Shopping and entertainment

-The Kundannoor-Edapally stretch of the Kochi Bypass passing through Vyttila is a center for shopping.
-The junction has the outlet of Unlimited within 200 metres from the junction towards Cherthala.
-There are several supermarkets (prominent among them include Bismi Hypermart, Big Mart and the Margin Free Market) in this area in addition to several mom & pop stores and pharmacies.
-Eateries like KFC, Subway, McDonald's, Dominos, Hotel Anugraha, K.R Bakes, Hotel Aryaas, Best Bakers, Delight Bakers, Rasam Restaurant, Naalukettu, Shaapp Food, Salt & Pepper Cafe and traditional 'Thattukadas' or cornerstore eateries are also decent hangouts for people across age groups in the junction.
-The Oberon Mall, another multiplex mall in Kochi with its cinemax theatres, is also situated along the way from Vyttila to Edappally.

 Adjacent regions

 Janatha, Power-house, Thykoodam, Kaniampuzha, and Ponnurunni are all located in close proximity to Vyttila.
 Vyttila is now more of a commercial location.
 However the area surrounding the junction are still thickly populated.

 The roads and lanes on either side of S.A.
 Road and the NH are filled with residential buildings.
 There are residents associations for each area in Vyttila.
 The Vyttila Residents Welfare Association is prominent among them.
 The association which is based at Maplachery Road, covers the entire south-west area from Vyttila junction with Maplachery Road and Bank Road as its borders.

-Business

-Vyttila has many business headquarters.
-Few of them are: